Toronto Blue Jays vs Tampa Bay Rays Odds, Spread, and Totals

 Blue Jays vs Rays Betting Trends

-- The Blue Jays are 25-18 ATS when facing a divisional opponent.
+- The Blue Jays are 44-33 ATS when they play on the road.

+- The over is 24-19-2 in games in which Toronto plays against a divisional opponent.

-- The UNDER is 21-17-2 when Tampa Bay plays an AL East opponent.
+- The under is 39-30-4 in games following a Tampa Bay victory.

 Blue Jays vs Rays Injury Reports